 Oh, the teenage years… the need for independence, the self-absorption, the crazy feelings and emotions, raging hormones, the “my parents don’t understand me” stage.
 From “you’re ruining my life!” to “I feel so ugly” or “I must be the greatest gift to the teen world since video games” Out of all the years your child has lived, the adolescent years may seem to be the most difficult.
+Your child is older, more mature, and a little more self-reliant, but for some reason, you worry about his or her well being all the time.

 Peer pressure seems to be an issue for your son, while his sister struggles with self-esteem issues.
 Your daughter’s conversations on the phone concern you, and you find the language, clothing, and overall look of your son’s friends disturbing, and sometimes offensive.
 “Where did I go wrong?” you ask yourself.
 Interestingly enough, each child, even when raised by the same parents, has his/her own personalities and characteristics.
 Often, parents notice these differences as children advance from stage to stage, but they seem most pronounced during the teen years.